-This week on #G2Great we flipped our perspective and brought in an expert.
+On 6/9/16 #G2Great we flipped our perspective and brought in an expert.
 The expert in this case, is a student with the perspective that should always be the first we consider in teaching and learning.
 To bring this perspective we were honored to have guest host, Sam Fremin, or as he is known in the Twittersphere @TheSammer88.
 Sam is a 9th grade student who is a two time panel presenter at NCTE and an inspiring young man who helped us to shift our perspective for a different view on our instructional practices.

 Throughout our chat, Sam helped us re-envision eight essential instructional points that will allow us to make this shift.

 When we slow down and shift our perspective we can begin to view teaching from a student’s lens.
 Reflection around Sam’s tweets allow for a thoughtful change in perspective and allow for the possible revision of our own thinking.
 As we re-envision motivation Jessie Miller reminds us of something that seems so simple and obvious: if we ask and listen, students will tell us what motivates them.
 Sam guides us to remember that as social creatures we crave the story.
 We can facilitate motivation when we listen to students tell their stories.